dstushar7/coupang-search-selenium/README.md

 # Selenium Automation Project

-This project automates interactions with the Coupang website using Selenium and a Chrome extension.
+This project automates interactions with the Coupang website and scraping required datas using Selenium and a Chrome extension.
+This project was delivered to a client and I have made the code public with his consent.

+## What I learned in this project :
+- Automate a browser and installing a custom extension in it.
+- Crawling in a web page to fetch certain data.
+- Writing the data to a text file.

 ## Prerequisites